TERUMÁ

 MITZVAH: ORDINANCE OF THE TORAH IN THIS PARSHA

-CONTAINS 2 POSITIVE MITSVOT AND 1 PROHIBITION
+CONTAINS 2 POSITIVE MITZVOT AND 1 PROHIBITION

 95. Exodus 25:8 Building the Beit HaMikdash (Holy Temple)